google/truth/custom_subject_builder.md

     all the types.
 (And you'll use this same class to define all your `assertThat` methods.)

-    Now users can treat your `CustomSubjectBuilderFactory` just like a `SubjectFactory`:
+    Now users can treat your `CustomSubjectBuilder.Factory` just like a `Subject.Factory`:

     ```java
     import static com.google.common.truth.extension.proto.ProtoTruth.protos;